Iconic species

 Birds

-Norfolk is a wonderful place for birding, with many rare, threatened and migrating species in the area.
-Wading birds such as curlew, avocet and knot can be seen at coastal nature reserves, with little egret, spoonbill and redshank visiting our wetlands.
+Norfolk is a wonderful place to spot birds, with many rare, threatened and migrating species in the area.
+Wading birds such as curlew and avocet can be seen at coastal nature reserves, with little egret, spoonbill and redshank visiting our wetlands.
 Marsh harriers are commonly seen over reedbeds and grazing marshes, while barn owls hunt at dawn and dusk.

-In the spring and summer, Norfolk’s beaches become a vast nursery, with hundreds of waders including little tern, ringed plover and oystercatcher nesting on the sand and shingle.
+In the spring and summer, Norfolk’s beaches become a vast nursery.
+Thousands of shorebirds including little tern, ringed plover and oystercatcher nest on the sand and shingle, benefiting from the rich seas and abundance of insects on the shore as they feed their chicks.
 With global seabird populations falling fast, our coast provides a vital refuge for these young families.

 Some of our most popular coastal species are grey and common seals, which are often seen popping up to say hello in the shallows or resting on our beaches in colonies.